Hostinger

-Hostinger International, Ltd is an employee-owned web hosting provider and an ICANN-accredited domain registrar.
-Established in 2004, the company is headquartered in Lithuania and employs more than 1,000 people.
-Hostinger is the parent company of 000webhost, Hosting24, Zyro, and Niagahoster.
+Hostinger is a web hosting company.
+Established in 2004, the company is headquartered in Lithuania and employs about 900 employees.

 History

-Hostinger was founded in 2004 as Hosting Media.
+Hostinger was founded in Kaunas in 2004 as Hosting Media.

-In 2007, Hosting Media’s paid hosting offer was joined by a free web hosting service when the company founded 000webhost.
+In 2007, Hosting Media's paid hosting offer was joined by a free web hosting service when the company founded 000webhost.

 In 2008, the company launched Hosting24, a cPanel-based web hosting brand, in the United States.
-The data centers were located in Asheville, North Carolina, and the United Kingdom.
+The data centers were located in Asheville, North Carolina, US, and the United Kingdom.

 In 2011, Arnas Stuopelis joined the company as CEO.
 In the same year Hosting Media rebranded to Hostinger.

 In 2013, Hostinger launched its subsidiary Niagahoster in Indonesia.
 It became one of the first hosting providers to offer tier-4 data centers.

 In 2014, the company launched a Brazilian subsidiary, Weblink.

 In 2019, Hostinger introduced a no-code, drag-and-drop website builder.
-Launched as a subsidiary under the name Zyro, the builder is supported by Hostinger’s hosting infrastructure and is aimed at small to medium-sized enterprises.
+Launched as a subsidiary under the name Zyro, the builder is supported by Hostinger's hosting infrastructure and is aimed at small to medium-sized enterprises.

+In 2023, Hostinger launched the AI Website Builder, a platform that uses artificial intelligence to generate a custom site from scratch.
+AI Builder automatically writes unique content, selects royalty-free stock images, and chooses a color palette and fonts that best suit the description.

+In 2023, Daugirdas Jankus became Hostinger CEO.
+Arnas Stuopelis continues as Chairman of the Board.

+In 2024, 000webhost, a free web hosting brand powered by Hostinger, shut down its operations.

+Acquisitions

+In 2019, the company partnered with LiteSpeed Web Server (LSWS).
+It also partnered with Google Cloud Platform in 2020.

 In 2021, private equity company ConHostinger acquired an approximately 31% controlling stake in Hostinger with the goal of enhancing the growth of the company.
+In the same year, Hostinger joint-founded the Lithuanian unicorn association, Unicorns Lithuania, and expanded its payment processing capabilities.
+It partnered with Credorax to provide smart acquiring services and facilitate cross-border payments.
+In 2022, Hostinger started accepting Cryptocurrency payments via CoinGate.

+Services

+Hostinger's web hosting services are divided into five categories: shared hosting, cloud hosting, VPS hosting, managed WordPress hosting, and email hosting.
+LiteSpeed servers and the Linux operating system power shared, cloud, and managed WordPress hosting services.

+Hostinger provides an in-house control panel called hPanel for users to manage their hosting.

+Hostinger offers other services, such as email hosting, Google Workspace, domain registration and transfer, AI logo maker and a website builder.

+Hostinger has ten data centers in eight countries: Brazil (São Paulo), Indonesia (Jakarta), India (Mumbai), Lithuania (Vilnius), the Netherlands (Amsterdam), Singapore (Singapore), the United Kingdom (London), and the United States (Dallas).